bfirsh/miles/DESIGN.md

 - **User-driven design.** Observe how users want to build things, then work back from that.
 - **Individuals and small teams first.** Miles doesn't scale, and that's fine.
 - **Use boring technology.** We need a stable platform to build upon.
-- **No magic.** Explicit is better than implicit.
-It should feel like you're [wiring something up](https://en.wikipedia.org/wiki/Moog_modular_synthesizer) and can see the inner workings.
+- **Explicit is better than implicit.** It should feel like you're [wiring something up](https://en.wikipedia.org/wiki/Moog_modular_synthesizer) and can see the inner workings.
 More like Django, less like Rails.
 Similarly, [no HOCs](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce).
 - **Do the hard work to make the impossible possible.** If there are technical constraints that mean we can't build what users want, then fix the technical constraints.
 - **Batteries included, but removeable.** Works out of the box, but you can swap out components as needed.
 - **Secure by default.** Everything you need for a real app works out of the box.